nginxinc/nginx-azure-workshops/labs/lab12/readme.md

 The NLK controller uses an API key to send updates to your NGINX instance.
 Create a new one following these steps:

-1. Using the N4A Web Console, in your N4A deployment, Settings, click on `NGINX API keys`, then `+ New API Key`.
+1. Using the N4A Web Console, in your N4A deployment, Settings, click on `NGINX Loadbalancer for Kubernetes`, then `+ New API Key`.

 1. On the right in `Add API Key` sidebar, give it a name.
 Optionally change the Expiration Date.
 In this example, you will use: